Legal Fact Prediction: The Missing Piece in Legal Judgment Prediction: The Legal Fact Prediction Task

 The predicted legal facts $f(C, Z)$, along with the claims $C$, can be further input into a given LJP system $g$ to obtain the judgments $g(C, f(C, Z))$ for the claims.
 Since our motivation is to enhance evidence-based LJP, the objective of the LFP task is to find the optimal LFP system $f$ that maximizes the accuracy of the predicted judgments $g(C, f(C, Z))$.

 Note that the LFP task is not to summarize the evidence into legal facts.
 Instead, the available evidence items represent fragmented pieces of legal facts rather than a complete picture.
 Therefore, the LFP task involves deducing and expanding the evidence into legal facts.
 Moreover, conflicts or contradictions may exist among evidence items, particularly between the evidence presented by the plaintiff and the defendant.
 This requires the LFP system to assess the strength and logical coherence of the evidence to resolve the conflicts, making the prediction of legal facts a significant challenge.

-Notice the plaintiff's claims and the evidence list are typically available before the trial, therefore leveraging this information as input for LFP aligns with real-world legal practice.
+Notice the plaintiff's claims and the evidence list are typically available before the trial; therefore, leveraging this information as input for LFP aligns with real-world legal practice.
+We discuss the flexible adaptability of the input across different scenarios in Appendix~\ref{sec:discuss}.